North School (Portland, Maine): Description and history

-The North School is located in Portland's East Bayside, India Street neighborhood, on the southeast side of Congress Street, just west of the Eastern Cemetery.
+The North School is located in Portland's East Bayside India Street neighborhood, on the southeast side of Congress Street, just west of the Eastern Cemetery.
 It is a three-story brick building with Italianate styling.
 A four-story tower projects from its southwest-facing front facade, capped by a square turret with clock.
 Windows in the tower are predominantly tall round-arch windows, while windows elsewhere are in part similar, with some replaced by bands of rectangular sash.
-When built, the building also had a mansard roof; this was removed in 1920-22, when the windows were also altered.
+When built, the building also had a mansard roof; this was removed in 1920–22, when the windows were also altered.

-The school was built in 1867 to a design by Levi Newcomb, in the wake of Portland great 1866 fire, and was the city's largest municipal project of the period.
+The school was built in 1867 to a design by Levi Newcomb, in the wake of Portland's great 1866 fire, and was the city's largest municipal project of the period.
 It was the first school in the state to implement the principles of education reformer Henry Barnard, which included the separation of students by grade.
-In 1894 its attic was fitted with woodworking apparatus for vocational education, and its 1920-22 alterations were designed by John Calvin Stevens.
+In 1894 its attic was fitted with woodworking apparatus for vocational education, and its 1920–22 alterations were designed by John Calvin Stevens.
 The school remained in use as a primary school until the mid-1970s.
 It has since been converted into subsidized senior housing.